Angel Oak in Charleston South Carolina MarkReqs photography Getty Images |

 Another difficulty lies in how scientists typically disseminate their results.
 A tiny fraction of all evolutionary trees that have been published — researchers estimate a mere 4% —end up in a database in a digital form.
 Instead, most of that knowledge is locked up in figures in journal articles, as PDFs or other file formats that are impossible for other researchers to download, reanalyze, or merge with new information.

 What makes this project different from previous efforts, the researchers say, is its scope.
-"This is the first real attempt to put together the entire ," Cranston said.
+"This is the first real attempt to put together the entire tree of life," Cranston said.

 But with a first draft in hand, scientists will be able to go online and compare their trees to others that have already been published, or download it for further study.
 They'll also be able to expand the tree, filling in the missing branches and placing newly named or discovered species among their relatives.
 Eventually, the team's goal is to be able to detect when new trees are published and incorporate them automatically, so that the complete tree can be continuously updated.